What is Child Protection?

 UNICEF’s child protection work focuses on strengthening child protection systems and building the capacity of families, communities and the government in preventing and assisting children vulnerable to violence, abuse, exploitation and neglect.

-• A Child Protection System established in Thailand’s four regions and works effectively in monitoring, reporting and responding to children who are at risk or become victims of violence, abuse, exploitation and neglect.
+Our goals• A Child Protection System established in Thailand’s four regions and works effectively in monitoring, reporting and responding to children who are at risk or become victims of violence, abuse, exploitation and neglect.
 This includes children affected by violence in the southern border provinces

 • Universal access to birth registration and improved assistance for civil registration of children in the four regions

 • Development of a better juvenile justice system that promotes prevention, diversion, restorative justice and reintegration for children in contact with the law.

 • Every year, at least 6,000-7,000 children are abused, and most suffer sexual abuse